 method:

-The emit function will generate an event with the same type as the EventEmitter
+The emit function will generate an event with the same type as defined by the output

 Alright, your turn to give this a try.
 Complete the code by following these tasks: